soamn/soamn/README.md

 ## What I'm Working On

-**WFAS — Workflow Automation System** `TypeScript · PostgreSQL · Docker`
+**WFAS : Workflow Automation System** `TypeScript · PostgreSQL · Docker`

 A node-based workflow execution engine with a visual builder interface.
 Users connect nodes to define multi-step automation flows, with support for external integrations including Slack, Telegram, Discord, and Gmail.
-The system handles persistence of workflow structures nodes, edges, and trigger configurations — and executes them reliably end-to-end.
+The system handles persistence of workflow structures nodes, edges, and trigger configurations  and executes them reliably end-to-end.
 Split across three repositories: the server, the UI, and the execution engine.

-**Aterna** `Rust`

-A terminal-native AI chat interface built with `ratatui`.
-No browser dependency Aterna brings LLM interaction directly into the shell with a clean TUI, async message handling, and support for multiple model backends (Groq, OpenAI).
-Configurable via environment, with modal controls for switching models, clearing state, and navigating the interface without leaving the terminal.

 **SlicePDF** `Rust · Tauri`